 What are my discharge options?

 Discharge goals are individualized based on the patient.
-The Orthopedic Care Team will consult your insurance and collaborate with you and your family to determine if you are eligible for outpatient therapy, swing bed, home health, or a skilled nursing facility for short-term rehabilitation.
-Visit the joint replacement page to learn more about each of these options.
+The Orthopedic Care Team will consult your insurance and collaborate with you and your family to determine the best plan for you.

 When can I start driving again?